-- Click on the "OS" tab to activate the operating system editor. - Create a new task n_sampling. - Set the period for the new task to 0.004 seconds. - Assign the process n_sampling to the task n_sampling.
+- 2. Add the module SignalConv to the project (cf. Page 59). - 3.
+Click the "OS" tab to activate the operating system editor. - 4.
+Create a new task n sampling with a period of 0.004 seconds.

+5. Assign the process n sampling to the task n sampling.

 The project now has two tasks.
 The first task is activated every 10 milliseconds, the second one every 4 milliseconds.
-All the processes assigned to a given task are executed at the interval specified.
+All processes assigned to a given task are executed at the interval specified.
 In the example, each task has only one process, but it is possible to have any number of processes per task.

 The next step in integrating the signal converter is to resolve communication between the modules.
 Communication between the processes works through global elements.
 All global elements used within a project have to be defined as messages in the corresponding modules.

-By default, send messages are defined in a module while receive messages are normally only imported into a module so they have to be defined now within the context of the project.
+By default, send messages are defined in a module, while receive messages are normally only imported into a module so they have to be defined now within the context of the project.